Xpert Environmental Services

-Many experts agree that the most important part of a mold inspection / investigation is a visual inspection.
+mold test miami fl Many experts agree that the most important part of a mold test / investigation is a visual inspection.
 This is the initial step in identifying possible contamination problems.
-The inspection will identify any visible water leaks or moisture stains on ceilings, walls floors and under counters.
+The assessment will identify any visible water leaks or moisture stains on ceilings, walls floors and under counters.
 The air conditioning system and heating systems will be visually inspected as well as the attic and crawl spaces.
-The extent of any water damage and mold growth will be visually assessed by a certified mold inspector.
-This assessment is important to determine remedial strategies.
+The extent of any water damage and mold growth will be visually assessed by a certified mold tester.
+This test is important to determine remedial strategies.
 Ventilation systems shall also be visually checked, particularly for damp filters but also for damp conditions elsewhere in the system, and for overall cleanliness.

 It is important that someone who has been trained and understands fundamentals of both fungus and building construction to conduct a thorough investigation.
 The use of equipment such as a boroscope to view spaces in duct work or inside walls is utilized, as is a moisture meter to help identify sources of mold growth and the extent of water damage.
 Mold sampling will be recommended if there is noticeable mold growth, musty odor, visible staining or poorly maintained HVAC systems or construction defects.
-By combining a visual inspection with air, tape or swab sampling, we can help identify the hidden source of mold, allergens and indoor pollutants and the extent of any acute or chronic water or moisture damage.
-Photo documentation can also be useful to inform and present the conditions at the time of inspection.
+By combining a visual assessment with air, tape or swab sampling, we can help identify the hidden source of mold, including toxic mold and black mold, allergens and indoor pollutants and the extent of any acute or chronic water or moisture damage.
+Photo documentation can also be useful to inform and present the conditions at the time of the assessment.

 Moisture Detection:

 If the moisture problems aren't addressed then the mold problems will return.
-Often the greatest portion of time in an inspection/investigation is determining how and where the moisture is coming from.
+Often the greatest portion of time in an investigation is determining how and where the moisture is coming from.

-This is a quick, cost effective assessment to confirm mold growth, check for significant mold related air quality degradation or have a specific mold identified.
+This is a quick, cost effective test to confirm mold growth, check for significant mold related air quality degradation or have a specific mold identified, including toxic mold and black mold.

-It involves: The taking of up to 3 samples (2 interior and 1 exterior), brief visual inspection and then preparation of a report containing a summary of field activities, the results of the inspection, photographs (if required) and any pertinent findings, conclusions and recommendations.
+It involves: The taking of up to 3 samples (2 interior and 1 exterior), brief visual assessment and then preparation of a report containing a summary of field activities, the results of the test, photographs (if required) and any pertinent findings, conclusions and recommendations.

 Additional samples $125.00 each